kiba/Writings/dreamwalker/chp1_a_dreamer.md

 I screamed as I woke up.
 Moments later, the door swung open to my mother.

 "What's wrong, honey?" she asked as she switched on the light.
-I could see the blond form of my mother in her sleep grown.
+I could see the blond form of my mother in her pajamas.

 I noticed that I was visibly in sweating.
 Then I checked my own body for signs of injuries.
 I was relieved that nothing happened to me.